Sweden at the FIFA Women's World Cup: 2011 World Cup

 For the World Cup in Germany 2011 FIFA Women's World Cup qualification, the Swedes with seven wins and a draw against the Czech Republic, Belgium, Wales and Azerbaijan.
 The Swedes scored with 17: 0 against Azerbaijan their highest international victory.
-With the 1-0 victory in the Czech Republic on the penultimate round Sweden secured the ticket for the play-off round of the group winners, this time was necessary.
+With the 1–0 victory in the Czech Republic on the penultimate round Sweden secured the ticket for the play-off round of the group winners, this time was necessary.
 The first leg against Denmark was won 2: 1, as it was 1: 2 in the second leg after 90 minutes.
 In this secured Charlotte Rohlin, who had already scored the 1: 2-goal, with the goal to 2: 2 the World Cup ticket.

 In Germany Sweden was dissolved into a group with the US and North Korea, as it had been four years earlier.
-A new addition was Colombia, which had qualified for the World Cup for the first time and Sweden beat the opening 1-0 win.
+A new addition was Colombia, which had qualified for the World Cup for the first time and Sweden beat the opening 1–0 win.
 After another 1: 0 against North Korea, the Swedes and the Americans were already qualified for the quarter-finals.
 In the direct comparison, it was only about who was group winner and thus vice-world champion Brazil went out of the way.
-The Swedes were able to win a World Cup match against the USA for the first time with a score of 2: 1 in the quarter-finals Australia, which surprisingly eliminated Norway.
+The Swedes were able to win a World Cup match against the US for the first time with a score of 2: 1 in the quarter-finals Australia, which surprisingly eliminated Norway.
 With 3: 1, the Swedes prevailed against the Asian champions and reached the semi-finals.
 Here they met the surprise team Japan, which had eliminated hosts and two-times defending champions Germany in the quarterfinals.
 Sweden took the lead in the 10th minute through Josefine Öqvist, but had to accept the equalizer eight minutes later.
 It remained until the half-time break.
 In the second half, the Japanese could then shoot two more goals, while the attack efforts of the Swedes were unsuccessful.
-Japan was thus the first time in the final and was by a victory against the USA in the penalty shootout as the first Asian team football world champion.
+Japan was thus the first time in the final and was by a victory against the US in the penalty shootout as the first Asian team football world champion.
 Sweden won the small final against France the day before with a remarkable goal by Marie Hammarström even though she lost 22 minutes to Öqvist after Red Card.
 With the semi-final draw Sweden could also qualify for the Women's Football Tournament at the Olympic Games, in which only the two best European teams of the World Cup and United Kingdom could participate as hosts.